 Always remember: Ignoring the truth doesn’t shield you from the harsh realities of life.
 Always seek the truth.

 Followers of religions are always worse off because religion is a lie.
 Remember, lies always hurt you sooner or later.

-There’s absolutely zero evidence that God exists but they keep pushing it on you because it’s impossible to disprove them.
+There’s absolutely zero evidence that God exists but the people who use religion to get ahead in life keep pushing it on you because it benefits them and it’s impossible to disprove them.
 In that sense, they set up a clever con.
 But, remember that the burden of proof is on them, not you.
 If they are saying that God exists, it’s their job to prove it.
 They never can prove it because God doesn’t exist.